-Graduates of the College of Mount St. Joseph's Religious Studies master’s degree program take their training into traditional congregational and chaplaincy positions, as well as into education, health ministries, youth ministry, social services, and allied fields.
+Graduates of Mount St. Joseph University's Religious Studies master’s degree program take their training into traditional congregational and chaplaincy positions, as well as into education, health ministries, youth ministry, social services, and allied fields.

 You must have an undergraduate degree to enter the program.
 The Master’s degree is a unique interdisciplinary blend of theology, ministry, spirituality and the social sciences.
 Our students come from a rich diversity of educational, professional and spiritual backgrounds.
 The ecumenical composition of our program appeals to a variety of students who seek to integrate their spirituality into their professional vocations, while fostering wellbeing in their context in a more intentional way.
 The program is Catholic in tradition, charity in heritage, Christian in environment and ecumenical in composition.